Self-Supervised Audio-Visual Representation Learning with Relaxed Cross-Modal Synchronicity: Related Work

 \subsection{Self-supervised Learning}

 Self-supervised learning aims to learn generalized representations of data without any human annotated labels through properly designed pseudo tasks (also known as pretext tasks).
-Self-supervised learning has recently drawn significant attention in different fields of deep learning such as image \cite{simclr,simsiam,pirl,swav,byol,deepcluster,roy2021self}, video \cite{avid,ravid,xdc,selavi,gdt,mmv,cmac}, and wearable data \cite{sarkar-ssl-icassp,sarkar-ssl-tafc,sarkar-ssl2} analysis among others.
+Self-supervised learning has recently drawn significant attention in different areas such as image \cite{simclr,simsiam,pirl,swav,byol,deepcluster}, video \cite{avid,ravid,xdc,selavi,gdt,mmv,cmac}, and wearable data \cite{sarkar-ssl-icassp,sarkar-ssl-tafc,sarkar-ssl2} analysis among others.

 In self-supervised learning, the main focus of interest lies in designing novel pseudo-tasks to learn useful representations.
 We briefly mention some of the popular categories in the context of self-supervised video representation learning, namely, $i$) context-based, $ii$) generation-based, $iii$) clustering-based, and $iv$) contrastive learning-based.
 Various pretext tasks have been proposed in the literature exploring the spatio-temporal context of video frames, for example, temporal order prediction \cite{opn}, puzzle solving \cite{stc,shuffle-learn,ahsan2019video}, rotation prediction \cite{rotnet3d}, and others.
 Generation-based video feature learning methods refer to the process of learning feature representations through video generation \cite{vondrick2016generating,tulyakov2017mocogan,saito2017temporal}, video colorization \cite{tran2016deep}, and frame or clip prediction \cite{mathieu2015deep,reda2018sdc,babaeizadeh2017stochastic,liang2017dual,finn2016unsupervised}, among a few others.
 Clustering-based approaches \cite{xdc,selavi} rely on self-labeling where data is fed to the network and the extracted feature embeddings are clustered using a classical clustering algorithm such as k-means, followed by using the cluster assignments as the pseudo-labels for training the neural network.
 The key concept of contrastive learning \cite{simsiam,pirl,byol,swav,avid,gdt} is that in the embedding space, `positive' samples should be similar to each other, and `negative' samples should have discriminative properties.
 Using this concept, several prior works \cite{avid,ravid,gdt,cmacc} have attempted to learn representations by minimizing the distance between positive pairs and maximizing the distance between negative pairs.